impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-10-content.md

 ### The `.d` extension in `rbenv.d`

 The `.d` in `rbenv.d` appears to be a file extension, but it's being used on a directory.
-I Google `what does ".d" stand for bash`, and the first result I see is [this StackOverflow post](https://web.archive.org/web/20220619172419/https://unix.stackexchange.com/questions/4029/what-does-the-d-stand-for-in-directory-names){:target="_blank" rel="noopener"}:
+I Google `what does ".d" stand for bash`, and the first result I see is [this StackOverflow post](https://web.archive.org/web/20220619172419/https://unix.stackexchange.com/questions/4029/what-does-the-d-stand-for-in-directory-names){:target="_blank" rel="noopener" }:

 > The .d suffix here means directory.
 Of course, this would be unnecessary as Unix doesn't require a suffix to denote a file type but in that specific case, something was necessary to disambiguate the commands (/etc/init, /etc/rc0, /etc/rc1 and so on) and the directories they use (/etc/init.d, /etc/rc0.d, /etc/rc1.d, ...)
 >